sajitheranda/bank_chatbot_frontend/README.md

-# Virtual Assistant Chatbot Frontend
+#Bank Virtual Assistant Chatbot Frontend

 This project is a React-based frontend for a virtual banking assistant chatbot.
 The chatbot helps users access banking services and information interactively.
 It includes a welcome page, a detailed page with app information, and a chat page for real-time communication with the chatbot.